guzzle/guzzle/docs/clients.rst

 - **parallel**: Integer representing the maximum number of requests that are allowed to be sent in parallel.
-- **before**: Callable or array representing an event listener to add to each request's :ref:`before_event` event.
-You can provide a callable (invoked at priority 0), or an array containing a callable in the first index and an event priority in the second index.
+- **before**: Callable or array representing the event listeners to add to each request's :ref:`before_event` event.
-- **complete**: Callable or array representing an event listener to add to each request's :ref:`complete_event` event.
-This option has the same structure as the *before* option.
+- **complete**: Callable or array representing the event listeners to add to each request's :ref:`complete_event` event.
-- **error**: Callable or array representing an event listener to add to each request's :ref:`error_event` event.
-This option has the same structure as the *before* option.
+- **error**: Callable or array representing the event listeners to add to each request's :ref:`error_event` event.

-You can work with the responses for each request as the are received using the events emitted from a request.
-Here we are using the ``complete`` event and printing out each request URL and response body.
+The "before", "complete", and "error" event options accept a callable or an array of associative arrays where each associative array contains a "fn" key with a callable value, an optional "priority" key representing the event priority (with a default value is 0), and an optional "once" key that can be set to true so that the event listener will be removed from the request after it is first triggered.

 .. code-block:: php

     use GuzzleHttp\Event\CompleteEvent;

+    // Add a single event listener using a callable.
     $client->sendAll($requests, [
         'complete' => function (CompleteEvent $event) {
             echo 'Completed request to ' . $event->getRequest()->getUrl() . "\n";